-In the past, treatment for an addiction to opioids (heroin or prescription pain pills) was very limited.
+In the past, treatment for addiction to opioids (heroin or prescription pain pills) was very limited.
 It wasn’t uncommon to think of addiction as a moral failing.
-Many parents believed their son or daughter could easily “just stop” if he or she wanted to.
+Many parents believed their son or daughter could easily “just stop” if they wanted to.

-Medication-assisted treatment — combined with comprehensive therapy and family support — can help lessen the brain’s urges to continue to use.
-By helping to reduce cravings and withdrawal, medication-assisted treatment such as naltrexone (Vivitrol), buprenorphine (Suboxone) and methadone can help a person stop thinking constantly about the problem drug.
+Medication — combined with comprehensive therapy and family support — can help lessen the brain’s urges to continue to use opioids.
+By helping to reduce cravings and withdrawal, medication-assisted treatment such as naltrexone (Vivitrol), buprenorphine (Suboxone) and methadone can help a person stop thinking constantly about substance use.
 This allows the person to focus on returning to a healthy lifestyle.